clojure-finance/datajure-website/content/md/pages/index.md

 ## Report Bugs

-Dature is currently under active development.
+Datajure is currently under active development.
 If you find any bugs or errors, we would appreciate if you could help [report](https://github.com/clojure-finance/HKU-TDLEG-data-processing-DSL/issues) these issues so that we could repair them accordingly.